skyem123/ludumdare2016/design.md

 Other Mechanics:

 * Connections are one way, in and out.
 * The greater the absolute value of the number a connection carries, the greater the frequency of its wave.
+* To indicated the source of the wave, the crystal that the wave comes from will be the same colour as the wave itself.
 * Positive numbers have a green wave, negatives red.
 * Connections may not overlap.
 * Connections may not pass through walls.